nus-cs2103-AY2223S1/tp/docs/team/jovitaanderson.md

           find the best command to delete a specific set of clients.
 The several ways include: `delete [INDEX]`, ,`delete [INDEX1], [INDEX2] ,...`, `delete [START INDEX] - [END INDEX]`, `delete all`
     * **Update feature**: Add client to include income and meeting date attribute
-        * What is does: allow the user to add income and meeting date(optional) to the client
+        * What is does: allow the user to add income and meeting date(optional) to the client.
         * Justification: Important information that Financial Advisors take note of when engaging a client is their income and next potential meeting date.
 Hence, these attributes have been added to store these details in FinBook.